-In Figure 14, Australia shows a large spatial change in dust source activity between austral spring when northern sources are most active and summer when there is less activity and it is centered in the southeast.
-Dust sources in Australia are either associated with hydrologic features or land-use.
-Based on KG01 land-use dataset, the percentage of land-use in Australia is generally higher than 50% everywhere, and often reaching 75% or more.
-The land-use is for pasture except in the SW and SE (Murray region) where cropland is more intensive.
+[92] In Figure 14, Australia shows a large spatial change in dust source activity between austral spring, when northern sources are most active, and summer, when there is less activity and it is centered in the southeast.
+Dust sources in Australia are associated with either hydrologic features or land use.
+Based on the KG01 land use data set, the percentage of land use in Australia is generally higher than 50% everywhere and often reaches 75% or more.
+The land use is for pasture except in the SW and SE (Murray region), where cropland is more intensive.

-The dust sources are mainly located in eastern Australia: Queensland, Northern Territory, South Australia, New South Wales, and Victoria.
+[93] The dust sources are mainly located in eastern Australia: Queensland, Northern Territory, South Australia, New South Wales, and Victoria.

-The most active sources are located within the Lake Eyre Basin (#4) as previously shown by Prospero et al. [2002].
-Bullard et al. [2008] found that in the Basin 60% of dust plumes originate from hydrologic features with 30% from ephemeral lakes.
-From Figure 14, it appears that the Eyre Lakes (North and South) themselves are weakly active dust sources compared to the feeding creeks on the north and east sides where FOO > 20%.
-On an annual basis, the largest source with the highest frequency over the entire Australian continent is in Channel Country, at the mouth of the Warburton river feeding North Lake Eyre.
-Dust emission in the Channel Country has been described by multiple studies [Nickling et al., 1999; Butler et al., 2001, 2005], and Prospero et al. [2002] have described Warburton Creek as a major dust source in Australia.
+[94] The most active sources are located within the Lake Eyre Basin (location 4), as previously shown by Prospero et al. [2002].
+Bullard et al. [2008] found that in the basin 60% of dust plumes originate from hydrologic features with 30% from ephemeral lakes.
+From Figure 14, it appears that the Eyre Lakes (north and south) themselves are weakly active dust sources compared to the feeding creeks on the north and east sides where FOO > 20%.
+On an annual basis, the largest source with the highest frequency over the entire Australian continent is in channel country, at the mouth of the Warburton River feeding North Lake Eyre.
+Dust emission in the channel country has been described by multiple studies [Nickling et al., 1999; Butler et al., 2001, 2005], and Prospero et al. [2002] have described Warburton Creek as a major dust source in Australia.
 In the Lake Eyre Basin, there are dozens of smaller lakes, some of them active while others are not.
-Some are active all year long (e.g., Lake Yamma Yamma) while others are active for one or two seasons (e.g., Lake Frome active in SON).
+Some are active all year long (e.g., Lake Yamma Yamma), while others are active for one or two seasons (e.g., Lake Frome, active in SON).
 The difference may be linked to their geomorphology and to river discharge.
-The soils around Lake Yamma Yamma are comprised of clay and fine sediments and are transected with wide expanses of braided fluvial channels [Fagan and Nanson, 2004].
+The soils around Lake Yamma Yamma are composed of clay and fine sediments and are transected with wide expanses of braided fluvial channels [Fagan and Nanson, 2004].
 In contrast, Lake Frome is only occasionally fed through the Bullow Overflow during austral summer flooding [McTainsh, 1989].
 In the Lake Eyre Basin dust activity is greatest and most widespread in austral spring.
-In the Simpson Desert (#5 in Figure 14) dust activity is most frequent in austral spring and summer, but limited to only a few spots for the remainder of the year.
+In the Simpson Desert (location 5 in Figure 14) dust activity is most frequent in austral spring and summer but is limited to only a few spots for the remainder of the year.
 The Simpson Desert is a sand desert where dust is produced by abrasion of the sand mantle composed of fine clays and iron oxides, not by ejection of fine particles by sandblasting of alluvium [Bullard et al., 2007].
 Although the amount of erodible material is limited, the Simpson Desert can yield very large amounts of dust during major events [Knight et al., 1995].